AleKoure/europeanaR/README.md

 coverage](https://codecov.io/gh/AleKoure/europeanaR/branch/main/graph/badge.svg)](https://app.codecov.io/gh/AleKoure/europeanaR?branch=main)
 <!-- badges: end -->

-The goal of europeanaR is to …
+The goal of europeanaR is to provide tools to access Linked Open Data published by Europeana.
+Gain access to millions of entries related to artworks, books, music, and videos on art, newspapers, archaeology, fashion, science, sport, and much more.
+This thesaurus of cultural heritage can be used in numerous creative ways like for example building applications, data analysis, Statistical and Deep Learning.

-## Installation
+## Getting started

 You can install the development version of europeanaR from [GitHub](https://github.com/) with: